Band Director: Doug Martin

 The 2018 show, Birds of a Feather, celebrated all that can be accomplished when working together.
 At the assessment competition, the Marching Saxons earned the first Superior rating ever for a marching band in Langley's history, setting Langley on the path to be selected as a Virginia State Honor Band, a first in Langley's history.

-Langley's Marching Band program is quite new.
+Langley's competition marching band program is quite new.
 In 2015, the Marching Saxons performed in their first ever marching competition in Langley's 50-year history, at the JMU Parade of Champions.
 They also debuted their uniforms-- their first ever full marching band uniforms.
 The Marching Saxons have come far in a very short time!

 In 2016, the Marching Saxons won first place and Best General Effect in their class at the Marine Corps Invitational at the Navy-Marine Corps Memorial Stadium (Annapolis, MD).